SetProtocol/STIPS/STIPS/STIP-002.md

     }
 }

+// Since we use ModuleBase#transferFrom in our issuance modules we would also need to add a new function in the ModuleBase contract which uses the new ExplicitERC20#transferFromWithCollaterlizationChecks
-abstract contract ModuleBase is IModule {
+// Or we can skip calling ModuleBase#transferFrom in our new issuance modules and directly call ExplicitERC20#transferFromWithCollaterlizationChecks abstract contract ModuleBase is IModule {
     ...//other existing functions
     function transferFromWithCollaterlizationChecks(IERC20 _token, address _from, address _to, uint256 _quantity) internal {